 Background of Dalmatian Breeding

 When you begin to research a new breed for breeding, you want to know all about their physical traits to their popularity.
-This is to ensure that you understand all the pros, cons, and can fully inform any buyers about what to expect.
+This is to ensure that you understand all the pros, and cons, and can fully inform any buyers about what to expect.

 The Dalmatian was originally used as a coaching dog, however, little is actually known about their origin.
 Firstly, many suspected that the breed originated from Dalmatia (Croatia) due to the breed’s name, however, there is no evidence that this is the case.
 In fact, their origin is debated between Europe, Asia, Africa, and Egypt.
 Individuals with very similar physical descriptions were described in Asia, Africa, and Europe, hence their suspected origin is believed to be from these locations.
 As for Egypt, there are wall paintings with dogs that look very similar to our modern-day Dalmatian.

 What is known about this breed is their physical and behavioral characteristics are perfectly linked to being a carriage or coaching dog.
 Firstly is their natural bond with horses.
 They are able to bond, play and calm the breed like no other recorded.
 This bond is crucial in stressful situations during a carriage ride.